 The photos were taken by various people and there are many photos of Moors from the '80s (There are over 100 photos of the 7 Coffee Outlets which are all verifiably taken in the 1980s).

 After establishing Moors, Preston opened Bar Prestoni in 1986, 200m up Sussex St at Windsor Plaza and also put Flat White on the menu.

 He then took over The Star Hotel in 1987 and became Licensee of the Hotel, living on the premises with his family.
 The Star was closed down for a dramatic make over.
 It was re opened in 1988 with Flat White on the menu of Australia’s first Pub Espresso Bar.The old Dining Room was converted to the Star Espresso Bar.
 Much of the fitout was done by VZ Engineering.
 Jackson Chan, a prominent Chinatown Architect designed much of the makeover.
-He still trades as an Architect and will verify the original photos of the Flat White on the menu.
+He still trades as an Architect in and around Chinatown.

 The Star was very much a Trade Union/Labor Party Pub.

 Bob Carr was leader of the Opposition at the time.
 Labor Identities, Mark Latham & Peter Sams organised a Re Opening Party and Bob Carr turned up to be served the first beer and cut a ribbon draped over the new Neon Bar & Grill sign.

 The BLF crashed the party and knocked Carr over.

 Typical Labor stuff.
 Many Journalists at the opening night so the newly refurbed Star Hotel got plenty of ink in the papers the next day.